turingschool/front-end-curriculum/lessons/background-sync.md

 In this function, we are calling `getLocalRecords()`, a function that has been pre-written for you to gather any records that exist in IndexedDB.
 We're then making a fetch request to `POST` these markdowns to our API endpoint `/markdowns`.

-If you recall, all `fetch` requests return a promise.
+Remember that all `fetch` requests return a promise.
 If a user is not connected to the internet, our call to `persistLocalChanges()` will fail.
 The beauty of background sync is that's ok!
 Our sync event will queue this function and wait until it succeeds.
 When a user regains their connection, the fetch request will succeed, and our success handler for our sync event will be fired.
 Let's take a look back at how we're handling the sync event:

 ```javascript
 event.waitUntil(persistLocalChanges()